lanceman2/quickstream/README.md

   program running non-interactively.
 This state, maybe, is needed for interactive programs.
 - **configure** While in this mode the stream can be configured.
-All the filter modules are loaded, filter modules *construct* functions are called, and stream filter connections are figured out.
-Filter modules can also have their *destroy* functions called and they can be unloaded.
+All the block modules are loaded, block modules *construct* functions are called, and stream block connections are figured out.
+Block modules can also have their *destroy* functions called and they can be unloaded.
-  Reasoning: *construct* functions may be required to be called so that constraints that only known by the filter are shown to the user, so that the user can construct the stream.
-The alternative would be to have particular filter connection constrains exposed separately from outside the module dynamic share object (DSO), which would make filter module management a much larger thing, like most other stream toolkits.
+  Reasoning: *construct* functions may be required to be called so that constraints that only known by the block are shown to the user, so that the user can construct the stream.
+The alternative would be to have particular block connection constrains exposed separately from outside the module dynamic share object (DSO), which would make block module management a much larger thing, like most other stream toolkits.
 We keep it simple at the quickstream programming level.
-- **start**: the filters start functions are called.
-Filters will see how many input and output channels they will have just before they start running.
+- **start**: the blocks' start functions are called.
+Blocks will see how many input and output channels they will have just before they start running.
 There is only one thread running.
 No data is flowing in the stream when it is in the start state.
-- **flow**: the filters feed each other and the number of threads running depends on the thread partitioning scheme that is being used.
+- **flow**: the blocks feed each other and the number of threads running depends on the thread partitioning scheme that is being used.
 A long running program that keeps busy will spend most of its time in the *flow* state.
-- **flush**: stream sources are no longer being feed, and all other non-source filters are running until all input the data drys up.
+- **flush**: stream sources are no longer being feed, and all other non-source blocks are running until all input the data drys up.
-- **stop**: the filters stop functions are being called.
+- **stop**: the blocks stop functions are being called.
 There is only one thread running.
 No data is flowing in the stream when it is in the stop state.
-- **destroy** in reverse load order, all remaining filter modules *destroy* functions are called, if they exist, and then they are unloaded.
+- **destroy** in reverse load order, all remaining block modules *destroy* functions are called, if they exist, and then they are unloaded.
 - **return**: no process is running.